XiTanna/xitanna.github.io/_pages/about.md

   - /about.html
 ---

-I am currently advancing my academic journey as a Master's degree student at the School of Energy and Power Engineering, Huazhong University of Science and Technology, as part of their Interdisciplinary Graduate Program.
-My research, under the dedicated supervision of <strong>Prof. <a href="http://itp.energy.hust.edu.cn/info/1003/1024.htm" style="color: blue;">Guang Feng</a></strong>, is an extension of my academic pursuits.
+I am currently pursuing my Ph.D. in Chemical Engineering at Brown University under the supervision of <strong>Prof. <a href="https://engineering.brown.edu/people/yue-qi" style="color: blue;">Yue Qi</a></strong>.
+Before joining Brown, I completed my Master’s degree at the School of Energy and Power Engineering, Huazhong University of Science and Technology, under the dedicated supervision of <strong>Prof. <a href="http://itp.energy.hust.edu.cn/info/1003/1024.htm" style="color: blue;">Guang Feng</a></strong>, which served as an extension of my academic pursuits.
 Prior to this, I was privileged to earn my Bachelor of Engineering degree from Nanjing Normal University, China, in 2022, under the nurturing guidance of <strong>Prof. <a href="http://energy.njnu.edu.cn/info/1204/7387.htm" style="color: blue;">Jing Qi</a></strong>.

-My research delves into the intricacies of atomic-level interfaces and transport phenomena within the **solid-liquid interface electric double layers (EDLs)**, with a particular focus on its **dynamic processes of formation and relaxation**, as well as the **entropy of interfacial formation**.
-I explore the underlying microscopic mechanisms of the entropy of interfacial formation, while devising regulatory strategies from a molecular and atomic standpoint.
+My research delves into the intricacies of **complex electrochemical processes within the solid-liquid interface electric double layers (EDLs)**.
+I explore the underlying microscopic mechanisms of the **EDLs formation and ion transport**, while devising regulatory strategies from a molecular and atomic standpoint.
 Additionally, I maintain a keen interest in harnessing the power of emerging **machine learning potentials to investigate electrochemical reactions at EDLs**.

 > **<span style="color: 264653; background-color: #e0b1cb;">If you're interested in collaborating or just want to have a chat, please feel free to email me at tannxi99@gmail.com!
 I am always open to discussions and eager to learn from others. ^_^!</span>**